tytydraco/yessleep/out/Abortion_takes_a_holiday.md

 "Okay Ace.
 If I let you stay in me will you tell me if you're Fred's or Daddy's?"

-Ace said, "I'm Satan's."
+Ace said, "I'm Satan's," and then started laughing like Daddy when he was drunk and there was nothing really funny.

-I was going to grab the pen and start stabbing Ace hard as I know how just when I heard Daddy's pickup park out in front.
+I grabbed the pen on my bedside table I used to send out SOS' and was about to start stabbing Ace hard as I know how just when Daddy pulled in front of the house hard in his old pickup.
 Then the front door burst open.
 Then I heard Daddy bellow, "Greetings from the land of beatings!
 Where's my little Selma?"

 Daddy had gone to check on the still.
 That usually meant he would be real mad.
 Even at a winning lottery ticket.